 Bryce came to know and grow in his faith largely due to meeting his wife.
 While his parents taught him about Torah, it wasn’t until meeting Melissa that he implemented a Torah observant walk.
 He lives his life significantly different now (set apart).
 Eating Biblically clean food and observing the Biblical Feasts are just two of the ways he lives his life differently now.

-Last year, Bryce worked with our younger campers, ages 13 to 14.
+Last year, Bryce was Co-Activities Director with his brother, Russ.
 He loves following Yahweh and wants to demonstrate to today’s youth that being obedient can be fun and it’s what we are called to do.

 “Yahweh has worked in my life by helping me gain more of a personal relationship with Him.
 Reading the Scriptures and really beginning to search out answers has been a huge blessing.
 In doing this, I have been able to put away worldly things such as sports, specific career goals, etc., that are not important.” – Bryce Jones